eBay/TrustFabric/Overview.md

 ### Fabric of trusted applications
 TrustFabric relies on building a strong fabric for interactions between trusted application.
 The trusted fabric is built using
 1. Encrypted communication with strong server network identity.
-This is achieved by using TLS 1.2+ with server certificates and RFC 6125 compliant verification
+This is achieved by using TLS 1.2+ with server certificates and RFC 6125 compliant verification.
+This provides confidentiality and server authentication
-1. Dynamic, trust aware, transparent, non-repudiation  and MitM safe client application tokens.
-This is covered in details in the [Identities](./Identity.md) section
+1. Dynamic, trust aware, transparent, non-repudiable  and MitM safe client application tokens.
+This is covered in details in the [Identities](./Identity.md) section.
+This provides the mutual authentication by providing verifiable client application identity to server application
-1. Secure handshake that establishes the authenticity of communicating parties and a secure channel that is allowed by access policy embedded as token scope.
-This is covered in details in [TrustFabric](./TrustFabric.md) section
+1. Policy based access which is locally verifiable.
+This is covered in details in [TrustFabric](./TrustFabric.md) and [Interoperability](./InterOp.md) sections.

 This allows secure and trusted communication that is allowed based on policies and best-practices for securing interactions in both private and public network scenarios.
 *Note: Additional controls like application firewall, network ACL etc might have to be enabled based on security requirements, these controls will be covered by the specification in the future.*

 ### Securing Application flows End-to-End
 Application interactions are more complex than simple app-to-app interactions.
-With micro-services there is increased attack surface and more complex interaction patterns e.g. user-to-app-to-app and app-to-app-to-app where source identity context might have to be propagated across multiple applications.
+With micro-services there is increased attack surface and more complex interaction patterns e.g. user-to-app[-to-app]<sup>\+</sup> and app-to-app[-to-app]<sup>\+</sup> where source identity context might have to be propagated across multiple applications.
 E.g. a user context might have to be passed with verification capabilities across multiple micro-services to avoid confused deputy vulnerability.
 Specification achieves this by building interoperability and profiles for OIDC and UMA 2 specifications.
 Details are covered in [Identities](./Identity.md) and [TrustFabric](./TrustFabric.md) sections.